Yuzhe98/AxionBloch/docs/tests.md

 `findGradients` interface: the `Station.location` attribute (hemisphere sign conventions, elevation, colatitude conversion) and the `ValueError` raised when `findGradients` is called without a station.
+The gradient tests also cover the required `stateCoefficients` dictionary, default `meas_time` resolution, the first-order boost toggle and explicit zero-velocity case, complex eigenstate superpositions, normalized coefficient handling, Omega_a conversion from complex gradient amplitudes, and the state-amplitude/eigen-energy plotting helper.

 ---